jesseleite/nvim-macroni/README.md

 ## Usage

-Simply run `:YankMacro [register]` to yank a recorded macro from a register, then paste the macro directly into a custom mapping in your config 🤌
+Simply run `:YankMacro [register]` to yank a recorded macro from a register, then paste the macro directly into a custom mapping or function in your config 🤌

 ### Example